Get insider access

 7.5 Wireless Gaming

-The Logitech G535 LIGHTSPEED are good for wireless gaming.
-Thanks to their wireless USB dongle, they have low latency to keep your audio and visuals in sync while you're gaming.
-Their companion software also offers customization features like a graphic EQ plus presets to help you adjust their otherwise neutral sound to suit your tastes.
-If you like to game with others, their boom mic can separate your voice from moderate ambient noise, although the recording quality is just okay.
-On the downside, the headphones are prone to inconsistencies in audio delivery, so it's important to take the time to adjust them on your head.
+The Logitech G535 LIGHTSPEED are very good for wireless gaming.
+Thanks to their wireless USB dongle, they have low latency, keeping your audio and visuals in sync while you're gaming.
+Their companion software also offers customization features like a graphic EQ with presets to help you adjust their otherwise neutral sound to suit your tastes.
+If you like to game with others, their boom mic does a very good job separating your voice from background noise like nearby conversations, but the recording quality is just okay, and your voice lacks a little body.
+The headphones also have poor noise isolation, so if you're gaming in an environment with conversations going on around you, you won't be able to hear the person on the other end of the line well.
+The headphones are also prone to inconsistencies in audio delivery, so it's important to take the time to adjust them on your head before each gaming session.

 Pros